Skip to main content

 The Fair Work Act 2009 (Cth) is the primary federal legislation governing employment in Australia.
 It established the NES as a set of 11 non-excludable minimum entitlements, created the Fair Work Commission to set minimum wages and Modern Awards, and established unfair dismissal and general protections regimes.
 Most private sector employees in Australia — and employees in the Australian Capital Territory, the Northern Territory, and Victoria — are national system employees and are covered by the Fair Work Act.

 A well-drafted full-time employment agreement serves several important functions.
 It clearly documents the terms and conditions of employment, reducing the risk of disputes.
-It confirms the salary or wage and ensures compliance with applicable Modern Award rates.
+It confirms the salary or wage and confirms compliance with applicable Modern Award rates.
 It addresses the employer's obligations regarding superannuation, leave entitlements, and notice of termination.
 It protects the employer's legitimate business interests through confidentiality, intellectual property, and restraint of trade clauses.

 A critical feature of Australian employment law is that the NES operates as a safety net.
 No employment contract — however carefully drafted — can lawfully exclude or reduce any NES entitlement.
 Section 55 of the Fair Work Act 2009 (Cth) makes clear that a term of an employment contract that is inconsistent with the NES has no effect to the extent of the inconsistency.
 This means employers must approach employment agreements not as documents that define all rights, but as documents that operate alongside the NES and any applicable Modern Award.